The History of Ghost Hunting Equipment and How to Use Them

 What’s a spirit box?
 A spirit, Ghost, or “Franks” box is a device that quickly jumps through AM radio channels, creating a white noise effect.
 That effect allows spirits or ghosts to communicate by altering energy to create words and phrases.
 It’s said that clear phrases and responses can be heard while sometimes even intelligent responses can be made out.
 The spirit box was created in 2002 by Frank Sumption thus the name “franks box.”
 Frank made a total of 180 boxes and distributed them to whoever he saw fit to “Hear the voice.”
 Today there are only 97 originals in existence.
 So how do you use a spirit box?
 It’s as easy as turning it on and allowing it to skip through the radio stations, you can play around with it and get used to how it sounds and feels.
 After a while you may hear little sounds and different words but don’t be discouraged if you can’t make out sentences or responses, seasoned ghost hunters will tell you it took lots and lots of tries before they were able to effectively communicate.

 What are dowsing rods?
 Dowsing rods are rods or sticks traditionally shaped in an L used to find anything from water, jewels, dead bodies, and in our case communicate with and find ghosts.
 The word Dowsing means “a technique for searching for underground water, minerals, or anything invisible, by observing the motion of a pointer (traditionally a forked stick, now often paired bent wires) or the changes in direction of a pendulum, supposedly in response to unseen influences.”
 Your rods will react to the energy in the environment and the energy you’re giving off, allowing them to reflect and guide you to something or answer questions.
 So how do you use a dowsing rod?
 Hold one in each hand and take a deep breath, the best way to start is by asking permission (“May I start dowsing?”) and then asking questions you know the answer to.
 Get accustomed to how the rods feel and how they move/respond to questions.
 Then go find some ghosts!
+If you’re looking for a great quality set of dowsing rods, check out this awesome set from Paranormic.
+It even comes with a beautiful pendulum set!

 What are EMF Radars?
 EMF Radars are most often used to find faults in electrical wiring and power lines.
 An EMF radar will find moving electrical charges and the magnetic field created by said charges.
 The cool thing is it can differentiate moving between stationary so it’ll avoid picking up things like the earth’s magnetic field.
 So how do you use an EMF Radar?
 Walk around and wait for the machine to read spikes in energy.
 Once you’ve been using the box for a while it may even respond to questions!
 But careful for false readings, the machine could pick up things like your cell phone so it’s wise to get accustomed to the box to make sure you’re using it to its maximum potential before asking questions.